liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/powershell-for-data-access-governance.md

 While Sharing links are one possible contributor for potential oversharing, another key contributor is 'Everyone except external users' (EEEU) which makes content 'public' that is, visible to entire organization and makes it easy for others to discover content and get access.
 These reports identify sites which actively used EEEU at various scopes in last 28 days.

 > [!IMPORTANT]
-> If you do not have a Microsoft SharePoint Premium - SharePoint Advanced Management license, you will be asked to enable data collection for 'RecentActivity' based reports, so that the product starts to collect the relevant audit data to build this report.
-Once enabled, the reports can be generated 24 hours later and will contain data from the point of collection and which will be stored for 28 days.
-If no reports are generated even once in 3 months, data collection will be paused and should be enabled again.
-To enable data collection for these reports, refer to the [documentation below](#data-collection-for-recent-activity-based-reports).
+> If you don't have a Microsoft SharePoint Premium - SharePoint Advanced Management license, you'll be asked to enable data collection for 'RecentActivity' based reports, so that the product starts to collect the relevant audit data to build this report.
+Once enabled, the data is collected and stored for 28 days.
+The reports can be generated 24 hours later and contains data from the point of collection.
+If no reports are generated even once in three months, data collection is paused and should be enabled again.
+To enable data collection for these reports, refer to the [documentation in the section below](#data-collection-for-recent-activity-based-reports).

 #### Sites shared with Everyone except external users in last 28 days